2015-16 STUDENT-ATHLETE HANDBOOK

 • Departure determined by daily activities.

-If a medical emergency arises before or after Athletic Training Room hours, seek treatment at the Emergency Room at Oconee Medical Center (Highway 123 in Seneca).
+If a medical emergency arises before or after Athletic Training Room hours, seek treatment at the Emergency Room at Oconee Medical Campus / GHS (located on Highway 123 in Seneca).
 The Student Athlete must contact their athletic trainer the next working day following the ER visit to discuss conditions and proper follow-up treatment.
-Failure to do so may result in CUAD denial of all athletically-related medical charges.
+Failure to do so may result in claim denial.

 All athletes are required to provide the Sports Medicine Department with current medical insurance information.
 Charges for approved medical treatment of an athletic injury are filed to this coverage first.
 Clemson then covers any secondary portion that is remaining.
 All student-athletes on scholarship must provide their insurance information before participating in any athletic activity.
 All non-scholarship student-athletes must provide appropriate proof of billable medical insurance before their physical is given.

-** IMPORANT NOTE: HMOs will not be accepted as sufficient insurance coverage.
+** IMPORANT NOTE: HMOs will not be accepted as sufficient insurance coverage for non-scholarship student athletes.

 · Clemson University Athletic Department is not responsible for any injury that results from activity not sanctioned as an intercollegiate athletic event.
 Financial responsibility is the sole responsibility of the student athlete.